rsksmart/flyover-sdk/utilities/pegin-pegout-automation-demo/README.md

 ## Overview

-The automation demo includes several flows designed to demonstrate different aspects of the Flyover bridge:
+The automation demo includes several flows designed to demonstrate different aspects of the Flyover protocol:

 - **Pegin Flows**: Move Bitcoin to RSK (RBTC)
 - **Pegout Flows**: Move RBTC to Bitcoin